KellyLBrown/P2_Team4/README.md

 * Mathew

 # License
-Free to use, copy, and reproduce.
+Free to use, copy, and reproduce.(Minus the use of Edaman unless user generates a new API key)

 # Acknowledgements
 Edimama API as the online food sourced API outside of user created ingredients.